Soil Conservation Dataset Covering National Ecological

 100101, China

-services are the benefits that ecosystem provides to human beings.
-As one of
+Ecosystem services are the benefits that ecosystem provides

-the main regulation services provided by the terrestrial ecosystem, soil
+to human beings.
+As one of the main regulation services provided by the

-conservation is an important guarantee to prevent regional land degradation and
+terrestrial ecosystem, soil conservation is an important guarantee to prevent

-reduce the frequency of flood disasters, which is often expressed as the value
+regional land degradation and reduce the frequency of flood disasters, which is

-of soil conservation.
-The national ecological barrier zone (NEBZ), known as
+often expressed as the value of soil conservation.
+The national ecological

-area is of far-reaching significance for China’s ecological civilization
+of soil conservation in the barrier area is of far-reaching significance for

-construction and sustainable development.
-Based on the revised universal soil
+China??s ecological civilization construction and sustainable development.
+Based

-loss equation (RUSLE), the soil conservation dataset (2000-2015) with a
+on the revised universal soil loss equation (RUSLE), the soil conservation

 ecological barrier zone; ecosystem service; soil conservation; RUSLE model

-Dataset Available Statement:
+Dataset Availability Statement:

 The dataset supporting this paper was